 Is there a demand for HR consultants?

 HR consultants fall under the Business Services industry, an essential and growing element of business to business commerce.
 HR consultants are specialised experts in their field and their knowledge and skills are in high demand across every industry.
+Companies are always looking for skilled HR consultants who can perform functions such as leadership development, team profiling and general workplace assessments.

 How does HR consultancy work?